hgeg/torrentor/README.md

 3. How to use
 -------------
-When you first enter the web interface, you will see something like this:
+Access to torrentor via url ```http://<your pi's local ip>:8092/torrentor``` from any device, this link will be provided at the end of installation process.
+On the web interface, you will see something like this:

 ![alt text](http://hgeg.io/misc/mainpage.png "Main Page")

-You can add new torrents, search for media, and see the progress of your downloads.
+You can add new torrents, search for media, and see the progress of your downloads by:
-####Shaded areas are:

-1. Progress Toggle: It opens a panel that shows your current downloads.
+1. Progress Toggle: It opens a panel that shows your current downloads and "now playing" information
 2. Omnibox: This is how you control the torrentor.
 With, omnibox you can:
     * Add new torrents by directly pasting the link (torrent or magnet)
     * Search for media in your downloads location.
+Therefore, a blank search (simply pressing return key) will list your whole library.
     * If above search returns no results, omnibox understands it and suggests the best matching torrent file in the internet as you type.

 4. Issues
 ---------

 Torrentor.v2 is quite new and naturally has some bugs & issues.
+Here are some of the known bugs and issues:

+* Progress panel is quite buggy, finished downloads are not removed, and there are several design issues.
+* Browser playback does not work on mobile devices.
+* No support for displaying files other than video. (e.g. audio, text and images)
+* File conversion is not added yet.
+* Needs subtitle support.

-Also file conversion is not added yet.
-For any bugs reports and/or suggestions please send an email to [me](mailto:alicanblbl@gmail.com).
+For the bugs you fount other than those, send your reports and/or to [me](mailto:alicanblbl@gmail.com).